Testimonials from the parents of Langsford students

 “Our first grader was just not progressing at all.
 We realized she’s going to get further and further behind at home, so we knew we had to get some quick remediation for her.
 We started at Langsford, and she loved getting that 1 on 1 attention.
 She progressed quickly and always wanted to go.
 The experience felt like a miracle.
 Her little brain was completely rewired.
 She’s now a fourth grader.
 She’s on the honor roll.
 She loves school and learning.
 It’s because of her time at Langsford.
 They completely changed the trajectory of what her schooling would have looked like.
 Now every day she’s excited for school.
 She’s a slower paced learner, but as far as her reading skills, she’s on grade level.
 Her spelling is impeccable.
 She has 100% on her spelling test every Friday.
 We know that her work at Langsford is why.”

-— Audrey Partin, Parent of 3 Langsford students
+— Audrey Partin, Parent of two Langsford students

 Langsford helped beyond reading—it helped with math and science